 In other cases, this change in color may indicate a more serious health problem requiring medical attention.

-Our green vaginal discharge or sometimes greyish can often be a symptom of a common bacterial infection called bacterial vaginosis.
+The green vaginal discharge or sometimes greyish can often be a symptom of a common bacterial infection called bacterial vaginosis.
 The symptoms of bacterial vaginosis like itching, burning and irritating sensations or a strong odor can be very similar to that of a yeast infection.
 However, discharge from a yeast infection tends to be more grainy and white.

 While vaginosis is the most likely cause of the greenish discharge, other factors may also be to blame.
 This is the case for some sexually transmitted infections (STIs) such as chlamydia, gonorrhea or trichomoniasis.
 In any case, consult your doctor or your gynecologist.

-Our yellow vaginal discharge are not necessarily a sign that something is wrong.
+The yellow vaginal discharge are not necessarily a sign that something is wrong.
 Depending on what part of the menstrual cycle you are in, yellow discharge can have different consistencies or smells.
 Vaginal discharge can naturally take on a yellowish or white tint when exposed to air.

 However, when you experience pain, itching, or irritation, these may be symptoms that something else is causing the yellowish discoloration.
 This may indicate a sexually transmitted infection (STI) such as gonorrhea or trichomonas vaginitis.